ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: ALP density perturbations in the complete fragmentation regime

 If the fragmentation is complete, the system dynamics is non-linear, and the equation of motion for the mode functions become coupled to each other.
 In this case, one cannot use the cosmological perturbation theory as we did in the previous section.
 To study this regime precisely, one needs to use non-perturbative methods such as lattice simulations which we leave for future work.
 However, it is still possible to get some semi-analytical estimates by approximating the axion potential at late times by

-Even though this approximation clearly breaks down during the fragmentation, it will eventually be a good one once the self-interactions become negligible\footnote{One feature which cannot be studied with this approximation is the formation of \emph{oscillons} which are localized field configurations of a real scalar field sustained only by self-interactions \cite{Bogolyubsky:1976yu,Gleiser:1993pt,Copeland:1995fq}.
-For more information about the oscillons and their consequences for dark matter see \cite{Olle:2019kbo} and the references therein.}.
-Since what we need is the power spectrum at late times, this approximation is adequate for our estimates.
+This approximation clearly breaks down during the fragmentation, since it neglects the strong mode mixing due to the non-linearities.
+But, it will eventually be a good one once the self-interactions become negligible\footnote{Another feature which cannot be studied with this approximation is the formation of \emph{oscillons} which are localized field configurations of a real scalar field sustained only by self-interactions \cite{Bogolyubsky:1976yu,Gleiser:1993pt,Copeland:1995fq}.
+For more information about the oscillons and their consequences for dark matter see \cite{Olle:2019kbo} and the references therein.}, and this is the best we can do without lattice simulations.